PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

   Command Line Flash Programming
   ------------------------------

+  The first step is to active the LPCLink's boot mode.
+For my installation path, that can be done using the following steps in a Cygwin bash shell:

+    $ /cygdrive/c/code_red/RedSuite_4.2.3_379/redsuite/bin/Scripts/bootLPCXpresso.cmd winusb
+    Booting LPC-Link with LPCXpressoWIN.enc
+    Press any key to continue . . .

+  NOTE that the following alias is defined in the setenv.sh file and can be used to enter the boot mode with a simpler command:

+    alias lpc43xx='${REDSUITE_BIN}/Scripts/bootLPCXpresso.cmd winusb'

   The underlying debugger within Red Suite/LPCXpresso is GDB.
 That GDB used from the command line.
 The GDB configuration details for command line use are on Code Red Wiki: